Tour type: Family

 Cairo to Aswan flight upgrade

 We arrive into Aswan around mid-morning.
 The River Nile is wonderfully picturesque here at Aswan and we start out with a tour to the beautiful island temple of Philae by boat.
 This beautiful temple was relocated after the building of Lake Nasser.
-During term times, we'll also stop off a local school where we can join in with a fun and informal English/Arabic language class, which we try to arrange with children of a similar age to your group.
+During school term times, we'll stop off at a local school, where we can join in with a fun and informal English/Arabic language class, which we try to arrange with children of a similar age to your group.
 There is also a chance to sample a traditional Nubian meal later in the day.